denisecase/kafka-producer-earthquake/README.md

 This project streams real-time earthquake data from the USGS API to a Kafka topic and a data file.
 It is part of a pipeline that illustrates analyzing live geospatial data.

-This repo uses GitHub Actions to deploy a cloud-based Kafka producer for free.
-Click the Actions tab and review the .github/workflows folder to see more.
+This repo uses GitHub Actions to deploy a cloud-based Kafka producer.
+Click the "Actions" tab and the "Kafka Producer Limited Deployment" to see more.

 ## Environment and Local Execution